 - Variation Stock: 50

-If you’re working with products that have numerous variations (e.g., different sizes, colors, and materials), you can bulk update variation prices and stock by ensuring these columns are populated in your CSV.
+If you’re working with products that have numerous variations (e.g., different sizes, colors, and materials), you can bulk update variation prices and stock by ensuring these columns are populated in your CSV(import file, you can use another file type too) and you’ve changed the necessary values.
+Refer to this WooCommerce variable product sample CSV file for more information.

 Sometimes you may want to import variations that are out of stock.
-These variations can be included in the CSV, but they should be marked correctly to avoid issues during the import process.
+These variations can be included in the import file, but they should be marked correctly to avoid issues during the import process.

 - Out-of-Stock Variations:

-- Stock Status: Mark the stock status as Out of Stock in your CSV file for variations that aren’t available for sale.
+- Stock Status: Mark the stock status as Out of Stock in your import file for variations that aren’t available for sale.

 - Example: